Provable Subspace Identification of Nonlinear Multi-view CCA: Problem Formulation

+\item \textbf{Admissible Marginals.} In the main text, we use standardized Gaussian marginals, which are sufficient for our main theory.
+Extensions to other standardized Lancaster-type marginals are discussed in the supplementary material. \end{assumplist} \end{assumption}

-\paragraph{Learning Objective.} We emphasize that the exact mixing matrices $\mathbf{A}_i$ are fundamentally unidentifiable.
-Instead, we target their basis-invariant shared signal subspaces.
-Specifically, we aim to learn view-specific encoders $\mathbf{f}_i : \mathcal{X}_i \to \mathcal{Z} \subseteq \mathbb{R}^{d_{\mathcal{Z}}}$ that remove the nonlinear distortions from $\mathbf{g}_i$ and recover the shared signal subspaces under appropriate structural priors.
-For simplicity and practical convenienece, we use a shared representation dimension $d_{\mathcal Z}$ across views.
+\paragraph{Learning Objective.} The exact linear mixing matrices \(\{\mathbf A_i\}_{i=1}^N\) are fundamentally not identifiable as bases.
+Instead, we target the basis-invariant column-space information encoded by these matrices, formalized later as correlated signal subspaces in \autoref{def:subspaces}.
+Specifically, we learn view-specific encoders

-\paragraph{Notations.} Throughout, scalars are denoted by plain letters.
-Random vectors and vector valued functions are denoted by bold lowercase letters.
-Matrices are denoted by bold uppercase letters.
-Sets and spaces are denoted by calligraphic letters.
+and analyze the induced source-domain maps \(\mathbf h_i:=\mathbf f_i\circ\mathbf g_i\).
+Our identifiability analysis asks whether CCA forces these maps to recover the identifiable correlated signal subspaces, up to the unavoidable orthogonal ambiguity introduced by whitening.
+For simplicity, we use a common representation dimension \(d_{\mathcal Z}\) across views.